You are here

-There are two main links from the story into the topic of theatre and it makes sense to take them in order: 1) the musical instruments played by Pan and Apollo and 2) the contest the two gods take part in.
+There are two main links from the story into the topic of theatre and you might want to take them in order: 1) the musical instruments played by Pan and Apollo and 2) the contest the two gods take part in.

-Start with what the children learn from the story.
+Why not start with what the children learn from the story?
 The storyteller refers to the instruments as ‘Pan pipes’ and a ‘lyre’.
 You could begin by asking the children what they can tell about these, with the aim of identifying the pipes as a wind instrument and the lyre as a stringed instrument.
 Look at these pictures of Apollo and Pan to confirm the children’s ideas.
 You could ask what they think the instruments were made of.

 This statue shows Pan teaching a young man how to play the pipes.
 Notice his goat legs and head.